Nigerian leader: Islamic extremists are now using drones

-President Muhammadu Buhari announced the development Thursday during a meeting of countries contributing troops to a multinational force combatting the extremists.
+President Muhammadu Buhari announced the development during a meeting on Thursday of countries that contribute troops to a multinational force combatting the extremists.

-Deadly attacks against Nigeria's military are on the rise.
-The military says 39 soldiers have been killed this month alone, with another 43 wounded.
+This appears to be the first confirmed use of drones by an extremist group in Africa, according to the World of Drones project run by the Washington-based New America think tank.
+Its section on non-state actors notes that Libyan rebels are reported to have used drones for surveillance in that chaotic North African nation.

-Nigeria's president says the extremists' use of drones for surveillance in northeastern Nigeria has proven to be a "critical factor" in the resurgence of attacks.
+Deadly attacks against Nigeria's military are on the rise, with 39 soldiers killed this month alone and another 43 wounded.
+The extremists' use of drones for surveillance in the country's northeast has proven to be a "critical factor" in the resurgence of attacks, the president said.

 Premium content for only $0.99